Raxuis/MaListe-/README.md

 ## Versions

-Ensure you have the following versions installed:
+For this project I used the following versions:

 - **Node.js**: v20.11.0
 - **npm**: v10.2.4